SafouaneM/Genshin-Web-App/README.md

 - [X] Have a list of all the characters you own

-- [] Level resource material required for each ascension for each character
+- [] See level resource material required for each ascension for each character

 - [] Wish generator
   - Version 1: Infinite primo's for infinite wishes (test phase)